bloovis/xbs.mirror/README.md

 ## Testing

-Xbs has been tested with the xBackupSync extension for Chrome.
+Xbs has been tested with the xBrowserSync extension for Chrome.
 You can test it outside of a browser extension using the `curl` utility.
 Run Xbs in one terminal session, as shown above, and in another terminal session, use the following commands to test the various API endpoints.